programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 6. Transcribe handwriting.
     1. Image requirements.
     2. Transcribe handwriting in an image found online.
-    3. Transcribe handwriting in an image stored on your machine.
+    3. Transcribe handwriting in an image stored in your Python environment.
+    4. Transcribe handwriting in an image stored in your Python environment using a function.
+(Optional)
+    5. Transcribe handwriting in all of the images in a folder and save the text in a file.
+(Optional)

 ### 1. Register for a personal Microsoft account.
 If you already have a personal Microsoft account, skip this section.
 If you have already have a Microsoft account for work or school you may not be able to access Azure Cognitive Services.
 If so, just register for a separate personal account using a different e-mail address.